Protect security settings with tamper protection

 If you are a home user, or you are not subject to settings managed by a security team, you can use the Windows Security app to turn tamper protection on or off.
 You must have appropriate admin permissions on your machine to do change security settings, such as tamper protection.

-Click Start, and start typing Defender.
+Click Start, and start typing Security.
 In the search results, select Windows Security.

 Select Virus & threat protection > Virus & threat protection settings.